Inside this Article:

-Is it legal to use a dash cam for recording voice and video?
+- 1. Is it legal to use a dash cam in all states in the US?

 The legality of recording audio and video involves various consent laws.
 Understanding these laws are crucial to ensure that you are not inadvertently violating privacy regulations.